charonsboat/ncm/README.md

 - **Rust 1.11.0**

-To install `nxconf` from source, just run the following commands:
+To install `ncm` from source, just run the following commands:

 ```bash
 # download the project